 Items can be ordered individually or an entire Thanksgiving Feast – with turkey, dressing, green bean casserole, mashed potatoes, mac and cheese, apple-cranberry chutney, and more – can be ordered for $100.

-Enjoy the elegance of Clevedale’s historic grounds while you indulge in a rustic Thanksgiving dinner paying homage to the first Thanksgiving at Plymouth Colony.
+Enjoy the elegance of Clevedale’s historic grounds while you indulge in “A Festive Feast for Modern Pilgrims.”

 Know of any other special spots to celebrate Thanksgiving in Spartanburg?
 Share all your favorites with #OneSpartanburg for a chance to have your suggestions featured on our social media accounts (and obviously follow us on Facebook, Instagram, Twitter, and Pinterest if you don’t already)!
 The photo in this blog was provided by Instagram user @CityRangeSpart.